bpiwowar/pystk2-gymnasium/README.md

 ## Environments

+*Warning* only one SuperTuxKart environment can be created for now.
+Moreover, no graphics information is available for now.

 After importing `pystk2_gymnasium`, the following environments are available:

-- `supertuxkart-v0` is the main environment containing complete observations
+- `supertuxkart-v0` is the main environment containing complete observations, with the following options:
+    - `render_mode` can be None or `human`
+    - `track` defines the SuperTuxKart track to use (None for random).
+The full list can be found in `STKRaceEnv.TRACKS` after initialization with `initialize.initialize(with_graphics: bool)` has been called.
+    - `num_kart` defines the number of karts on the track (3 by default)
+    - `rank_start` defines the starting position (None for random, which is the default)
+    - `use_ai` flag (False by default) to ignore actions and use a SuperTuxKart bot
+    - `max_paths` the maximum number of the (nearest) paths (a track is made of paths) to consider in the observation state
+    - `laps` is the number of laps (1 by default)
+    - `difficulty` is the difficulty of the other bots (0 to 2, default to 2)
-- `supertuxkart-simple-v0` is a simplified environment with fixed-size observations
+- `supertuxkart-simple-v0` is a simplified environment with fixed number observations for paths (controlled by `state_paths`, default 5), items (`state_items`, default 5), karts (`state_karts`, default 5)
 - `supertuxkart-flattened-v0` has observation and action spaces simplified at the maximum (only `discrete` and `continuous` keys)
 - `supertuxkart-flattened-discrete-v0` is like the previous one, but with fully discretized actions